Implementation guide

 1.3 Responsibility for the oversight of information and records management must be allocated to a designated role (the Executive Sponsor)

-provide oversight of information and records management within the organisation, including monitoring of information and records management to ensure that this meets the needs of the organisation
+provide oversight of information and records management within your organisation— including monitoring of information and records management — to ensure it meets the needs of the organisation

-Include establishing this role in your policies and strategies for information and records management.
+Include the establishment of this role in your policies and strategies for information and records management.
 The Executive Sponsor’s role should be incorporated into their performance plan.
-Your organisation must advise us of your Executive Sponsor, when they are appointed and when the role changes hands.
+You must advise us of your Executive Sponsor, including when they’re appointed and when the role changes hands.

 Key guidance